andrew/ultimate-awesome/README.md

 - [awesome-saas-directories](https://github.com/mahseema/awesome-saas-directories) - A curated list of top best SaaS directories and platforms to launch and promote your SaaS product .
 - [awesome-svelte-kit](https://github.com/one-aalam/awesome-svelte-kit) - Curated resources on building sites with SvelteKit - A server-less-first answer to "the Next.js experience" by the Svelte community.
 - [awesome-mcp-servers](https://github.com/pipedreamhq/awesome-mcp-servers) - A collection of MCP servers.
+- [awesome-talos](https://github.com/siderolabs/awesome-talos) - Collection of awesome talos resource from the community.
 - [awesome-cloudnative](https://github.com/wh211212/awesome-cloudnative) - 💯An awesome & curated list of best applications and tools for Cloud Native.💻 .
 - [awesome-snowkit](https://github.com/anissen/awesome-snowkit) - A curated list of resources by the snõwkit collective (
 - [awesome-linux-zh](https://github.com/cdoco/awesome-linux-zh) - 🐧 适用于 Linux 下的应用程序，软件，工具和其他材料.